 VPNs hide your online activity from everyone in the world.

 In Incognito Mode, you’re not browsing anonymously.
 You’re only hiding your activity from anyone else who has physical access to your computer, tablet, or phone.
 This could range from people at work to members of your family.

 With a VPN, your true IP address is hidden which means that you are able to browse the internet anonymously.
 Further, all of your data is encrypted and thus unreadable by others, so everything you do online is protected and private.
 In addition, a VPN allows you and any employees the ability to securely access your business’ network no matter where you are.

 Can I get a Virtual Private Network with Meraki Go?

 Yes!
-Meraki Go’s newly launched Router Firewall Plus features client VPN, so you and your employees can securely access company resources from anywhere.
+Meraki Go’s Router Firewall Plus features both client and site-to-site VPN, so you and your employees can securely access company resources from anywhere.
 Along with our enterprise-grade security, the VPN adds a layer of protection against cyber attacks.
 The Router Firewall Plus also delivers over 500 Mbps of firewall throughput for fast performance and reliable network connectivity.

 Visit the Meraki Go site to learn more about our intuitive and innovative solutions that support small businesses.